z-pulley/cugos/obm/install_notes/mapserver_rendering_workshop.rst

     ``.add(po.image().url('http://osm.openbasemap.org/cgi-bin/mapserv?map=mapservOSM/gc_mapfiles/main_osm.map&mode=tile&tile={X}+{Y}+{Z}'))``

-7. You'll want to change the directory name in that line of code \ **gc_mapfiles** \to your mapfile directoy name.
+7. You'll want to change the directory name \ **(gc_mapfiles)** \in the code to your mapfile directoy name.
 Make that edit and save the file.
 Or change the <Title> if you want something a little more personal.

 8. Now follow all the git steps in \ **step 3** \ above to stage,commit and push only the newly edited \ **..springfling.html** \file.
 Here's mine::